hniksic/sendable/README.md

 `SendOption` is designed for types which are composed of `Send` data, except for an optional field of a non-send type.
-The field is set and used only inside a particular thread, and will be `None` while sent across threads, but since Rust can't prove that, a field of `Option<NonSendType>` makes the entire outer type not `Send`.
+The field is set and used only inside a particular thread, and will be `None` while being sent across threads, but since Rust can't prove that, a field of `Option<NonSendType>` makes the entire outer type not `Send`.
 For example, a field with a `SendOption<Rc<Arena>>` could be used to create a `Send` type that refers to a single-threaded arena.

 ## Is this really safe?